GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

     default log file paths / formats might change based on the value of the `version` parameter.
 - Metrics specific
   - The application specific metrics receiver(s) scrape the metrics data points from the application, and convert them into Google Cloud Monitoring data model formats.
+  - A `collection_interval` parameter is highly recommended for each metrics receiver.
   - If there are required user settings (e.g. username, password) for the Ops Agent to talk to the application, the metrics receiver(s) should have corresponding parameter.
   - If we need to support more than one versions of the application, and the metrics setup vary significantly across versions, the metrics receivers should have a corresponding `version` parameter.
 And the way this receiver works might change based on the value of the `version` parameter.